jittakal/ecs-task-notifier/README.md

 In an AWS environment, various services can function as observer services.
 These may include DynamoDB streams, AWS S3 object lifecycle events, and messages/events received on Amazon SQS.

-As part of the proof of concept (PoC), chosen to publish events to an Amazon SQS queue as an event notification.
+As part of the proof of concept (PoC), I used SQS, publish events to an Amazon SQS queue as an event notification.
 ECS tasks designated as event subscribers will be notified of these events by invoking a Notify API endpoint, for example, `/v1.0/notify` API.

 ```json
 {